ava-labs/awm-relayer/README.md

 {
- "blockchain-id": "<cb58-encoding of blockchain ID>", "message-id": "<Hex encoding of Warp message ID>", "block-num": <Integer representation of the block number that the message was sent in>
+ "blockchain-id": "<cb58-encoding of blockchain ID>", "message-id": "<Hex encoding of Warp message ID>", "block-num": "<Integer representation of the block number that the message was sent in>" }
-}
 ```
 - If successful, the endpoint will return the following JSON: